Convergence analysis of stochastic higher-order majorization-minimization algorithms: Notations and generalities

 \section{Notations and generalities}

-We denote a finite-dimensional real vector space with $E$ and by $E^*$ its dual spaced composed by linear functions on $E$.
-Utilizing a self-adjoint positive-definite operator $D: E \rightarrow E^*$ (notation $D = D^{*} \succ 0$), we can endow these spaces with\textit{ conjugate Euclidean norms}:
+{ We denote a finite-dimensional real vector space with $E$ and by $E^*$ its dual space composed by linear functions on $E$.
+For such a function $s \in E^*$, we denoted by $\langle s, x\rangle$ its value at $x \in E.$ Utilizing a self-adjoint positive-definite operator $B: E \rightarrow E^*$ (notation $B = B^{*} \succ 0$), we can endow these spaces with\textit{ conjugate Euclidean norms}: